Oguzzsancaktar/e-commerce/README.md

 - Create routes folder and create router files for each route
 - Add routes to app
 - Add express.json middleware to app for using json type on requests
+- Create models for make application dynamic

+#### Creating Model
+- Mongoose model inculudes table name as tring and schema
+- Mongoose schema defines object types and attributes
+- You can add Date now for created at but mongoose have own method,
+- Try to mongoose schema second object {timestamps:true}
+- Timestamps gives us to control createdAt and UpdatedAt times